 The Group's principal activity is mining and the production of copper and molybdenum concentrate.
 Finished goods are sold in the form of copper concentrate and ferro-molybdenum.
-The Group's operations are regulated by the License agreements between the Group and the Ministry of Energy Infrastructures and Natural Resources (the "License Agreements").
+The Group's operations are regulated by the License agreements between the Group and the Ministry of Energy and Oil (the "License Agreements").
 According to the License Agreements, the Group's operations are licensed until 2041.

-During 2019 the Group repurchased its shared held by Cronimet Mining AG (60%) and Plant of Pure Iron OJSC (15%) (99.3% ultimately owned by Cronimet Holding GmbH).
-As at 31 December 2020 the shares are hold by AMP Holding LLC (12.5%) and Zangezur Mining LLC (12.5%) (the "Shareholders").
+During 2019 the Group repurchased its shares held by Cronimet Mining AG (60%) and Plant of Pure Iron OJSC (15%) (99.3% ultimately owned by Cronimet Holding GmbH).
+As at 31 December 2021 the liabilities for shares repurchased are fully settled.